Karyoplasma/Demon-Farm-Calculator/README.md

 Good luck.

 If you want to compile yourself, the GUI uses MigLayout as a layout manager, so you'll have to include the .jar in the classpath.
+Main method is in DemonFarmCalculatorGUI.